top of page

 Many clients mistake a clinic's luxury interior for safety.
 Real risk management, however, is invisible.

-• Clinical Infrastructure: Many plastic surgery centers in Korea are private clinics.
-While aesthetically pleasing, do they meet international sterile field standards?
-Is there a real-time vital sign monitoring system?
+• Clinical Infrastructure: While aesthetically pleasing, do they meet international sterile field standards?
+Is there real-time vital sign monitoring?

-• Emergency SOPs (Standard Operating Procedures): Does the facility have a rigorous protocol for the unexpected?
-Is a board-certified anesthesiologist present from the first incision to the final stitch?
-These are basics that most clients—and brokers—fail to verify.
+• Emergency SOPs: Is a board-certified anesthesiologist present from the first incision to the final stitch?

 2. The Fallacy of the "Famous" Surgeon: Compatibility vs. Reputation

-The title of "Top Surgeon in Gangnam" is often a marketing achievement, not a guarantee of biological compatibility with your specific anatomy.
+The title of "Top Surgeon" is often a marketing achievement, not a guarantee of biological compatibility with your specific anatomy.

-• The 10-Year Data Rule: A surgeon should not just be "good"; they must be specialized.
-We look for a minimum of 10 years of concentrated data in the specific technique you require.
+• The 10-Year Data Rule: We look for a minimum of 10 years of concentrated data in the specific technique you require.

 3. Structural Expectation Management: The Biological Cost